 Thermal inflation is a brief period of inflation possibly occurring after the reheating from primordial inflation.
 This second bout of inflation would allow the further reduction of the number of primordial e-folds of inflation.
 It occurs in the period between a false vacuum dominating over thermal energy density and the onset of a phase transition which cancels the false vacuum, when the thermal energy density falls to a critical value.
 The dynamics of thermal inflation are determined by a so-called flaton field, which is typically a supersymmetric flat direction lifted by a negative soft mass [10].
-The scalar potential for the thermal flaton field is of the form:
+The scalar potential for the thermal flaton field is of the form where m is the tachyonic mass of the field and g is the coupling to the thermal bath, with the ellipsis denoting nonrenormalizable terms that stabilize the zero-temperature potential.3 From the above, the effective mass-squared of the flaton field is

-$$V = V_0 - \frac{1}{2}m^2\phi^2 + \frac{1}{2}g^2T^2\phi^2 + \cdots$$ (13)
+$$V = V_0 - \frac{1}{2}m^2\phi^2 + \frac{1}{2}g^2T^2\phi^2 + \cdots, \qquad (13)$$